On a ridgetop in Duluth, bird watchers keep eyes on the fall skies.

 When to go: Volunteers and naturalists are on hand every day from late August through October.
 Weekdays are a good time to go, because weekends can bring crowds, even busloads, of people.

 Unlike other wildlife, hawks are most active in the middle of the day, after the sun warms the air; the best hours are 10 a.m. to 2 p.m.
 Migration is heaviest on clear days when wind blows from the west or northwest.
 If it's rainy or foggy, birds won't fly.

 Lodging: Reserve as soon as possible, especially for weekends.
-Duluth books up quickly; travelers may want to
+For more, see Duluth 101.

 Information: Hawk Ridge, 218-428-6209.